12manish/Machine-Learning-binary-classification-and-Multilevel-Classification/README.md

 # Machine-Learning-binary-classification-and-Multilevel-Classification
-: Binary Classification
+## Binary Classification
-For this problem, we will use a subset of the Wisconsin Breast Cancer dataset
+For this problem, we will use a subset of the Wisconsin Breast Cancer dataset.For filling any feature, we can use r mean or median value of the feature values from observed entries.
+I have choose here median because I feel median imputation will work better because it is a number that is already present in the data set and is less susceptible to outlier errors as compared to mean imputation.
+Filled missing values with median because of good outliers.Used the best alpha and lambda parameter to re-train our final L1 and L2 regularized model.
+Evaluated the prediction performance on the test data.

-Multilevel Classification:
+## Multilevel Classification:
 created a default One-vs-Rest Classifier.Used the data reduced_mnist.csv.Splited the data into 70% training data and 30% test data.
 Fit a One-vs-Rest Classifier (which uses Logistic regression classifier with alpha=1) on training data, and report accuracy, precision, recall on testing data.Choosed the best value of alpha from the set a={0.1, 1, 3, 10, 33, 100, 333, 1000, 3333, 10000, 33333} by observing average training and validation performance P.Used the best alpha and all training data to build the final model and then evaluate the prediction performance on test data.

-#Discuss if there is any sign of underfitting or overfitting with appropriate reasoning
+## Discuss if there is any sign of underfitting or overfitting with appropriate reasoning
+Over fitting means that our trained model is not generalizing enough.
+Our model can give us excellent predictions for our training data, but can give us poor predictions for any data never seen before during training.
+Under fitting is the opposite.
+Our model is generalizing too much to the point that it gives poor predictions even if you used our training data.
+The trick is to balance between them.
+We need to generate a model that gives good results when we use our training data and also gives good predictions for any data never seen before during training.
+As our model accuracy is good for test data so there is no sign of under fitting and overfitting.